steos/magot/README.md

 breaks until it is (if ever - just link to it statically if you are crazy enough to actually use it).

-This is first and foremost my private toy.
+This is first and foremost my personal toy.
+The code is in all likelyhood horribly inefficient.
 No warranty.
 No support.
 Use at own risk.
 Yada yada.

 ## Why?